La Turbie tourism & sightseeing

 Visit La Turbie (Provence, France)

-Apart from the village itself, and the great views from the corniche, it is the great Roman monument in La Turbie that attracts visitors - it dominates the village from its high position.
+Apart from the village itself, and the beautiful views from the corniche, it is the great Roman monument in La Turbie that attracts visitors - it dominates the village from its high position.

 Exploring La Turbie